 - While the exact discovery location has not been verified, the lack of sharp nicks seems to confirm that it was not chiseled from a larger rock formation, but found loose, as the Hahns claimed.

 There is much debate surrounding the London Hammer’s origin remains unanswered.
 Was the artifact hit by a meteorite that formed around the tool?
-According to what is known about the chemical component of a meteor, the formation’s composition would seem to discount this theory.
-Some counter this by asserting the existence of an ancient, advanced civilization which left behind tools eerily similar to those of a more modern era.
+According to what is known about the chemical composition of a meteor, the formation’s composition would seem to discount this theory.
+Some counter this by asserting the existence of an ancient, advanced civilization that left behind tools eerily similar to those of a more modern era.

-The most well-known argument refuting the London Hammer’s provenance in an ancient time comes from J. R. Cole from the National Center for Science Education who wrote in 1985 that:“the stone concretion is real, and it looks impressive to someone unfamiliar with geological processes.
-How could a modern artifact be stuck in Ordovician rock?
+The most well-known argument refuting the London Hammer’s provenance in an ancient time comes from J. R. Cole from the National Center for Science Education who wrote in 1985 that: “the stone concretion is real, and it looks impressive to someone unfamiliar with geological processes.
+How could a modern artifact be stuck in an Ordovician rock?
 The answer is that the concretion itself is not Ordovician.
 Minerals in solution can harden around an intrusive object dropped in a crack or simply left on the ground if the source rock (in this case, reportedly Ordovician) is chemically soluble.”

 The mystery surrounding the London Hammer remains.
 For those who believe, the hammer represents a kind of mystical time traveler.
 For others, it is a geological wonder.
 Whatever the belief, the London Hammer does represent our unquenchable thirst for knowledge, meaning, and connection to a larger order.